 - Medium bristle toothbrush is usually indicated for this technique.

-Modified Stillman technique for adults suggests:
+Modified Stillman technique for adults suggests for teeth brushing:

 - Place the brush at a 45 degree angle towards the gums.
 Bristles are placed partly on the gums and partly on the cervical portion of the teeth.